 - I. Real estate and other fixed assets: Users, related authorities and responsible units. - II.
-Long- and short-term portfolio investments: Financial units. - III.
+Securities investment: Financial unit. - III.
 Membership certificate and acquisition or disposal of intangible assets: the general manager instructs the person in charge or establishes a project team to evaluate and execute. - IV.
 The acquisition or disposal of derivative goods: Assessment and execution are the responsibility of the Finance Department. - V. The acquisition or disposal of assets and other significant assets by legal merger, division, acquisition or share transfer: The general manager directs the person in charge or establishes a project team to evaluate and execute.